-Small Stories began over 15 years ago, with us collecting things on our travels and selling them at makers’ markets and small house sales.
+Small Stories began over 15 years ago, with us collecting objects on our travels and selling them at makers’ markets and small house sales.
 These were mainly everyday objects made to fulfil utilitarian needs but that we found beautiful — their aesthetic coming from modesty, honesty and hand craftsmanship.

 Today, our shop in Hay-on-Wye follows the same ethos.
 Inside, you’ll find handwoven textiles from India and Pakistan, repurposed tinware from Morocco and everyday household tools from Sweden and Germany.